emreberge/songroulette-client/README.md

 Starting
 --------
-At the search bar type `spotify:app:artistcamt`
+In the search bar, type: `spotify:app:artistcam`